-Ever since our old grain mill was first built, the health of the business has gone hand in hand with the health of the land and community, from seed to crop, to food for the animals and the people who kept it all going.
+When our old grain mill opened its doors over 100 years ago, the health of the business went hand in hand with the health of the land and community; seeds and crops became food for the animals and the people who kept it all going.

 Today, understanding the need for a healthy planet continues to be a part of the Ginger and Baker philosophy.
 It just makes sense.
 Because of this, we’re always looking for ways to make our business more sustainable, from our composting and recycling programs to locally sourcing as many ingredients as we can.